EAR Council Members

 Contacting the EAR Council

-You are welcome to approach them at SIMS events or send an email to the three person group [email protected] If you would prefer to speak with a particular council member, just request a meeting with that person.
+You are welcome to approach the council members at SIMS events or send an email to them at EAR@seattleinsight.org.
+If you would prefer to speak with a particular council member, please indicate your request in your message.

 Current EAR Council Members